-And by now, you probably know what’s coming.
+By now, you probably know what’s coming.
 After conducting a large study about the effect of purity rings and pledges, Janet Rosenbaum of Johns Hopkins found that “taking a pledge doesn’t seem to make any difference at all in any sexual behavior.”

 No difference at all.
 Teens who made purity commitments started having sex at the same age, with the same number of partners, as if they had done nothing.
 Which leads to some questions: What’s a purity ring supposed to do?
 And why doesn’t it necessarily do that?

-What’s a purity ring and why doesn’t it always work?
+Why doesn’t a purity ring always work?

 Economist Steven Levitt, a best-selling author, explains that as clever as your current self is at devising commitment devices, “the future self desperately wants whatever is being denied and finds ways around it.”

 That’s not to say commitment devices never work; they’re just not powerful enough.
-That’s the case with purity rings.
+That’s the case with a purity ring.
 Violating the pledge or ring carries no tangible consequences.
 In fact, the only consequence from breaking it is guilt, and guilt is a poor motivator.
 Generally, guilt succeeds only at making sure people hide things.

 But that’s not the most concerning part.
 What this commitment device does succeed at is very dangerous.
 Though I have my own opinions as to why, the Johns Hopkins study found that young people who sign purity pledges and wear purity rings are far more likely to not use any sort of protection their first time having sex.